HK Ziel Punkt Projektor: A Flashlight For Aiming

 Frequently Asked Questions

-What was the HK Ziel Punkt Projektor (ZPP)?
+What is the HK Ziel Punkt Projektor (ZPP)?

-The HK Ziel Punkt Projektor (ZPP), also known as the Aiming Point Projector (APP), was a sophisticated aiming device developed by Heckler & Koch and Hensoldt in the late 1970s for low-light conditions.
-It projected a calibrated light circle with a central aiming dot.
+The HK Ziel Punkt Projektor (ZPP), also known as the Aiming Point Projector (APP), is a rare 1970s accessory developed by Heckler & Koch and Hensoldt.
+It projects a circle of light with a central aiming dot for low-light target acquisition on firearms.

-The HK ZPP featured a standard HK claw mount (STANAG), making it compatible with Heckler & Koch's 90-series rifles, including popular models like the G3, HK33, and HK91.
+The ZPP utilizes a standard HK Claw Mount (STANAG), making it compatible with Heckler & Koch 90-series rifles such as the G3, HK33, and HK91.

 More Tactical & Gear Videos You Might Like